“There is hope even when your brain tells you there isn’t.”

 – John Green

-I left my husband in Ankeny today and I loathed every second of it.
-Please don’t get me wrong – the facility is top notch and the staff are all dolls… I just don’t like being 2 hours away and I hope he doesn’t feel like he’s alone.
+I left my husband in Ankeny today, and I loathed every second of it.
+Please don’t get me wrong – the facility is top-notch, and the staff is all dolls… I just don’t like being 2 hours away, and I hope he doesn’t feel like he’s alone.

-At first I didn’t think I could even take him – yes, they had me take him – and I procrastinated….and bawled through my shower and was an hour late picking him up because I couldn’t get it in my head that I was driving, not him.
+At first, I didn’t think I could even take him – yes, they had me take him – and I procrastinated….and bawled through my shower and was an hour late picking him up because I couldn’t get it in my head that I was driving, not him.
 He can’t.
-He can’t do a lot of things anymore and I’m praying (begging) to whoever has power to please let him get some of his life back.
+He can’t do many things anymore, and I’m praying (begging) to whoever has the power to please let him get some of his life back.
 Please?

-The place is pretty cool…there are 28 people there and their rooms are huge.
-Derek’s in the purple hall/wing, which is cool because that was our wedding color and they have all sorts of therapy: music, pets, water, and the usuals.
-I had to sign some forms I didn’t like signing and I didn’t know what to put down…really wish I had legal advice with some things.
+The place is pretty cool… There are 28 people there, and their rooms are huge.
+Derek’s in the purple hall/wing, which is cool because that was our wedding color, and they have all sorts of therapy: music, pets, water, and the usuals.
+I had to sign some forms I didn’t like signing, and I didn’t know what to put down… I really wish I had legal advice on some things.
 Like this power of attorney crap…

-His truck financer won’t even talk to me unless I send them POA paperwork.
+His truck financer won’t even talk to me unless I send them the POA paperwork.
 Do you know how hard that is to get when the person is not yet at “full capacity”?
 Like, super hard.
-And super expensive!
+And super expensive.

 Fingers crossed that he comes out on the other side of rehab wheelchair-less because our house…smh…is NOT fit for accessibility in the least.
 Just thinking about the bathroom worries me so much.

-His speech is REAL limited and he still can’t move the right side of his body.
+His speech is REAL limited, and he still can’t move the right side of his body.
 But that’s what we’ve gone to Ankeny for: On With Life.
-It’s nationally known for it’s excellent program, especially for stroke victims.
-Average length of stay is 60 days though and that is…difficult.
-The 2 hour drive is horrid but there is a free family house we can stay in when we go visit but it will only be one night.
+It’s nationally known for its excellent program, especially for stroke victims.
+The average length of stay is 60 days, though, and that is… difficult.
+The 2-hour drive is horrid, but there is a free family house we can stay in when we visit; it will only be for one night.
 Dude gets tired extremely easy and has to have these little power naps now.
-Today, when I left I tucked him in for a little nap but by the time I got home, he and the nurse were calling because he was crying and really upset.
-The nurse said he had just woke up and was kind of missing me a little bit.
+Today, when I left, I tucked him in for a little nap, but by the time I got home, he and the nurse were calling because he was crying and really upset.
+The nurse said he had just woken up and was kind of missing me a little bit.
 Ouch.
 I just told him to take a deep breath and slow down to try to find his words.
-He kept holding up the phone from his room showing me on our video call.
+He kept holding up the phone from his room, showing me on our video call.

 The nurse and I couldn’t figure out what he was trying to say.
 He kept looking at me like I was a complete moron.

-Rolling my eyes I said, “Babe, they’re not going to forget.”
-But he was showing the phone to me so I could call the nurses I guess to tell them he needs his meds.
-It’s little things like that where communication is literally anyone’s guess and Derek without his gabapentin and tramadol is not a fun Derek.
+Rolling my eyes, I said, “Babe, they’re not going to forget.”
+But he was showing me the phone so I could call the nurses, I guess to tell them he needed his meds.
+It’s little things like that where communication is literally anyone’s guess, and Derek, without his gabapentin and tramadol, is not a fun Derek.

-I also have to mention: Pre second stroke, Derek and I were not good.
-Our marriage was almost over and he’s had some major parenting faux pas since first stroke Derek.
+I also have to mention: Pre-second stroke, Derek and I were not good.
+Our marriage was almost over, and he’s had some major parenting faux pas since the first stroke.
 For whatever it’s worth, I cannot imagine my life without him, no matter what condition he’s in.
-He’s my best friend and I sure do miss the way he talked my ear off.
+He’s my best friend, and I sure do miss the way he talked my ear off.
 Any and all prayers tossed this way never go unnoticed – heck, we see them answered every day in little ways.
 So, thank you.
 Yes, you.
 You know who you are.

 xo